Home

 fascination with computer hardware and gaming - gaming on Linux was in a sad

-really return to PC gaming with the same vim and vigor as before.
+will ever really return to PC gaming with the same vim and vigor as before.

 Tech